 Ms. Doniz was appointed as the Chief Information Officer, Senior Vice-President, Information Technology & Data Analytics for the Boeing Company on May 11, 2020.
 Prior to this, she was the Group Chief Information Officer for Qantas Airways Limited, a position held from February 2017 to May 2020, and prior to that, Chief Expert, Office of the Global CEO for SAP SE from January 2016 to January 2017.
 She previously served as Global Product, Digital Strategy and Chief Information Officer for Aimia from July 2011 to January 2015.
 She was the Director of Global Business Services for Procter & Gamble from 2009 to 2011 and served in a number of other senior positions at Procter & Gamble from 1994 to 2009, including Global Business Intelligence Leader, CIO Canada and Information Security from 2003 to 2009.
-Ms. Doniz is currently a director of IG Wealth Management, Mackenzie Inc. and goeasy Ltd. and serves as an Advisory Board member to the Centre for Digital Transformation, Paul Merage School of Business, UC Irvine.
+Ms. Doniz is currently a director of IG Wealth Management, Mackenzie Inc., goeasy Ltd., and Yum! and serves as an Advisory Board member to the Centre for Digital Transformation, Paul Merage School of Business, UC Irvine.
 She previously served on the Board of Women's College Hospital Foundation, was a Trustee of the Ontario Science Centre and Chair of the Development Committee, was a member of the Royal Bank Advisory Council and was a director of the CIO Association of Canada.
 Ms. Doniz has been an Audit and Risk Committee member of Liquor Stores NA and goeasy Ltd., as well as chairing several Technology Investment Committees of not-for-profit organizations and for-profit such as Procter & Gamble Canada, Global P&G Digital Value Chain and Qantas Group.
 In 2011, Ms. Doniz was named by Women's Executive Network as one of Canada's most powerful women.
 In 2020, Ms. Doniz became the first woman to be awarded the University of Toronto Engineering Alumni Medal of Honour.

-Board/Committee Membership [1][8] Meeting Attendance Overall Attendance
+Board/Committee Membership ^[1] Meeting Attendance Overall Attendance

-Board 10/10 96%
+Board 13/13 100%

-Audit Committee 7/8
+Audit Committee 9/9

 Related Party and Conduct Review Committee 1/1

-Risk Committee 3/3
+Risk Committee 5/5

-Special Committee 5/5
+Special Committee 4/4

-Common Shares DSUs Total
+Cc ommon Shares DSUs Total

+as at February 23, 2024 NIL 25,825 25,825

 as at February 17, 2023 NIL 20,505 20,505

-as at February 18, 2022 NIL 16,096 16,096

-Change from 2022 to 2023 NIL 4,409 4,409
+Change from 2023 to 2024 NIL 5,320 5,320

-Total Market Value of Common Shares & DSUs of IGM as at February 17, 2023 [3] \$877,819
+Total Market Value of Common Shares & DSUs of IGM as at February 23, 2024 ^[3] \$925,310

-Minimum Equity Ownership Requirement t \$375,000
+Minimum Equity Ownership Requirement ^[7] \$475,000

-Total Market Value Divided by Minimum E Equity Requirement 2.3
+Total Market Value Divided by Minimum Equity Requirement 1.9

-Minimum Equity Ownership Requirement for Directors:
+Minimum Equity Ownership Requirement fo or Directors:

 Meets/Is on Track to Meet YES